Core Rules: Creating a Character

 Ingenic

-Unique Ability: Adds proficiency twice when crafting, repairing, or interacting with magical or technological items (non-attack/defense rolls), including computers.
+Unique Ability: Adds proficiency when crafting, repairing, or interacting with magical or technological items (non-attack/defense rolls), including computers (if proficient in the affected roll, add proficiency a second time).

 Role Example: An Ingenic Rogue might specialize in deploying devices and managing tools mid-combat, or hacking into magical mainframes.